zoedumas1/kwk-l1-weather-forecast-teachers-l1/README.md

 ```
 ## Instructions

-This lab is test driven, so first fork and clone or use the "Open in Nitrous" button.
-Write your code in the `weather.rb` file.
+This lab is test driven — write your code in the `weather.rb` file.
 Using the comments and tests as a guide,  write methods that take in a weather hash as an argument and return the desired values.

 <p data-visibility='hidden'>KWK-L1 Weather Report</p>